grimmpp/home-assistant-eltako/docs/web-ui/readme.md

 | **Help** | `/eltako#/help` | both | Documentation and tutorials, plus every supported device, EEP, gateway and platform.
 The lists are compiled by the backend from the device catalog, the platform schemas and the EEP registry of `eltakobus`, so they always match the version you run. |
 | **About** | `/eltako#/about` | both | Information about the integration: version, Home Assistant version, gateways, devices/entities, the feature list and the dependencies. |

+### Edit all instances of a device type

+On the expert **Devices** page, every editable device row has an **edit type** button.
+It identifies the device type from the detected bus model or the device catalogue and opens a list of all matching instances across the configured gateways.
+Every entry shows the device name, gateway and address.
+Devices declared in `configuration.yaml` are included in the list for completeness, but are disabled because the YAML configuration remains the source of truth.

+After selecting the instances, the usual device edit form opens.
+A field which has different values across the selected devices is shown as **different values**.
+It is not written when it is left alone, so each device keeps its existing value.
+Only fields which are changed in the form are applied to all selected web-ui devices.
+Device addresses are kept unchanged during a type edit.

 ## What runs right now

 Some operations of this integration take minutes and block the RS485 bus while they run: an